robfromboulder/viewmapper/viewmapper-agent/README.md

-# ViewMapper Agent and Trino SQL Parser
+# viewmapper-agent

-This module contains the core agent and SQL parser for the ViewMapper project, using Trino's native SQL parser to accurately extract table and view dependencies.
+This module contains the core agent for the ViewMapper project, based on LangChain4j, and using Trino's native SQL parser to accurately extract view-to-view and view-to-table dependencies.

 ## Dependencies

+- **JDK 24** - Java compiler and runtime
 - **Trino-Parser** - SQL parsing and AST
 - **Jackson** - JSON processing
 - **LangChain4j** - LLM agent framework